zpgallegos/zavant/v2/docs/migration-roadmap.md

 - Define the Lambda execution role with prefix-scoped S3 access.
 Established in ADR 0011; deployment remains operator-controlled.
 - Package and define a manually invokable Lambda plus log retention.
 Established in ADR 0012; deployment remains operator-controlled.
 - Reconcile historical seasons from a local CLI against local or S3 storage.
 Established in ADR 0013.
-- Define EventBridge scheduling and alarms as code.
+- Define EventBridge scheduling as code.
+Established in ADR 0014; deployment remains operator-controlled.
-- Run a real-AWS integration smoke test before enabling the schedule.
+- Add alarms and a failed-event destination, then verify the first scheduled invocation.

 Local exit demo established: bootstrap one daily run, acquire eligible schedule games, replay an MLB correction into a new revision, rerun safely, and inspect the schedule, correction, watermark, and coordinator manifests.